Deals of the day-Mergers and acquisitions

 ** Chinese herbal health products maker LKK Health Products Group Ltd said it would buy the "Walkie Talkie" skyscraper in London from Land Securities Group plc and Canary Wharf Group Plc for 1.28 billion pounds ($1.7 billion).

-** French electrical component and energy management group Schneider Electric said it was buying automatic transfer switch maker Asco Power Technologies (Asco) for $1.25 billion and raising its full year revenue and margin guidance.
+** French electrical component and energy management group Schneider Electric said it was buying automatic transfer switch (ATS) maker Asco Power Technologies for $1.25 billion and raising its full-year revenue target.

 ** Swiss chemicals maker Clariant said its $20 billion merger with peer Huntsman Corp remained on track with a preliminary filing for approval from the U.S. authorities filed.